mihaeu/pw-online-auction/README.md

 public function testReturnsWinnerAfterAuctionEnd()
     {
         //-------------------------------------
-        // Approach A: easy to understand, but better unit test?
+        // Approach A: easy to understand and better unit test?
         //-------------------------------------

         // mock: bids have already been placed